Saju is Meteorology, Not a Ledger

 Turn prediction into scenario planning.
 Write the likely case, the difficult case, and the desirable case.
 Then choose one action that helps in all three.

 Turn myth into maintenance.
 A frightening term should become a checklist, a conversation, a safety plan, a budgeting habit, a health appointment, or a gentler way to handle uncertainty.
-Start the note with "What certainty am I trying to buy?", then end with one adjustment this week around "What action helps across several possible futures?".
+Start the note with one question from the list, then end with one adjustment for this week.

 - What certainty am I trying to buy?